gabrielegilardi/PathPlanning/README.md

 - Start position, goal position, and obstacles can be dynamically changed to simulate motion.

-- Penalty function of type `1/x` with the center in the obstacle centroid.
+- Penalty function of type `1/x` with the center in the obstacle centroid*.

 - To improve the execution speed, the algorithms to determine if a point is inside an obstacle have been designed to carry out the determination on all points simultaneously.